kwiatks/climate-change-setup-oxford/README.md

 ![](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/images/p-gui-008.png)

 Enter the exact date shown below.
 You need to click on each date item to change it. **NOTE** : there is a hint on page indicating for what date ranges this datalayer has data for.
 This is important since not all datalayers have data for all dates.
+We (IBM) asked for specific data to be created to cover IBM Hurlsey which is close to Wiinchester.
 Click Next.

 ![](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/images/p-gui-009.png)